oopshwet/Employee-management-System/README.md

 also allow authorized personnel to generate custom reports as per their requirements.
 5.⁠ ⁠Leave Management: The system may include a leave management module that enables employees to apply for leaves and managers to approve or reject those leave requests.
-[17/04/25, 3:34:26 PM] _shwettt: 6.⁠ ⁠Integration with Other Systems: The system should integrate with other systems, such as accounting software, HR management systems, and attendance management systems, to ensure seamless data exchange between systems.
+6.⁠ ⁠Integration with Other Systems: The system should integrate with other systems, such as accounting software, HR management systems, and attendance management systems, to ensure seamless data exchange between systems.
 7.⁠ ⁠User Roles and Permissions: The system should have different user roles and permissions